codelogn/WinWork/docs/HOW-TO-USE.md

 4. **Tag appears immediately** in the tags list

 ### **Default Sample Tags**
-LinkerApp comes with sample tags you can use or modify:
+WinWork comes with sample tags you can use or modify:
 - **Work**: Professional and work-related links
 - **Personal**: Personal bookmarks and resources
 - **Development**: Development tools and programming resources